This post may contain affiliate links. Please read myย privacy policy.

 Helpful Tips

-• The fresher the salmon, the better!
-Use wild-caught salmon for maximum flavor, but don’t worry if farmed salmon is all you have access to.
-It will still taste great!
+- The fresher the salmon, the better!
+Use wild-caught salmon for maximum flavor, but you can also use farmed.

-• You can also check for doneness by gently flaking the salmon with a fork.
+- Another way to check for doneness is by gently flaking the salmon with a fork.
 If it flakes easily, it’s ready to be taken out of the oven.

 Frequently Asked Questions